-Let’s face it, as buyers, we are all curious to find out exactly how this turn of events will affect our wallets — hence why we use customer habits and behavior to find out the most popular methods of purchase and the way people go about their online shopping.
+Self-isolation imposed by the coronavirus outbreak pushed the vast majority of the global population into the role of internet shoppers.
+Consequently, online shopping statistics are showing a rapid rise in figures with no end in sight.
+Let’s face it, as buyers, we are all curious to find out exactly how this turn of events will affect our wallets.
+Hence, we use customer habits and behavior to find out the most popular purchasing methods and the way people go about their online shopping.

 So, if you’re looking to find out more about online shopping, read on.

 Top 10 Takeaway Online Shopping Statistics for 2021

 - 230.5 million of US citizens will become digital shoppers in 2021.

 - 49% of online purchases get canceled due to high shipping costs.

 - Digital buyers from Turkey and China spend 20% of their average salary on online shopping.

 - Millennials were the largest group of online shoppers in 2020.
 They accounted for 20.2% of online buyers in the US.

 - 82% of Australian households were digital shoppers in 2020.

 - Online shopping stats show Americans spent $861.12 billion on online purchases in 2020.